Woflje/starbase_ys_pos_nav/README.md

 #### Setup

-Connect 4 receivers anywhere on your ship and change the following data on all of:
+Connect 4 receivers anywhere on your ship and change the following data on all of them:
 | Original name | New name | Value |
 | - | - | - |
 | ListenAngle | - | 180 |